nerd-bear/nerd-bear/README.md

 ## Low Level (C++, C, OC, ASM) and Minecraft (Kotlin, Java, Skript) and Web (HTML, CSS, JS, Tailwind) Developer!

 I'm Nerd Bear, and I have been coding Python, and web dev for the last 4 years and in C++ for the previous 8 months.
 I am currently 14 years old.
-I'm working on an advanced Terminal Emulator & Shell called [SQS](https://github.com/nerd-bear/sqs).
+I'm working on an advanced Terminal Emulator & Shell called [Jewl Shell](https://github.com/nerd-bear/JewlShell).
 Also, I am using OpenGL in C++ and Objective C (GLFW, GLAD, KHR, GLUT)

 ## Tech stack